 This online, objective (true/false, matching, multiple choice exam will be taken during the time allotted for final exams.
 This exam will be cumulative.
-This exam will be posted in Blackboard and must be taken during the time allotted for final exams (May 4-7, 2020).
+This exam will be posted in Blackboard and must be taken during the time allotted for final exams at South Plains College.
 Please remember you must take the Final Exam in one sitting, you cannot start it and save it to finish later.
 You must take the exams individually.